17 May The Benefits of Having an Elderly Care Plan

 Obtain an Assessment

 As parents begins to show cognitive and physical decline, it may be time to obtain a comprehensive geriatric assessment of their medical and mental status as well as their abilities to care for themselves on a daily basis.
-This can be done by a parent’s personal physician.
+This can be done by a parent’s personal physician or a certified senior advisor.
 Begin to research senior community resource programs, senior day care programs, and the cost of hiring an in-home caregiver.